Best Beaches in the Algarve, Portugal: 20 Amazing Tips

 Ponta da Piedade

-We came here almost every day when we lived in Carvoeiro.
-It’s our favorite beach; I consider it one of the most beautiful.
+We came here just about every day when we were staying in Carvoeiro.
+It’s our favourite beach, and I consider it one of the most beautiful.

-This idyllic cove is surrounded by majestic limestone cliffs, I could sit here for hours just watching the sunset and the waves, breaking against the beach and cliffs.
+This idyllic cove is surrounded by majestic limestone cliffs, and I could sit here for hours just watching the sunset and the waves breaking against the beach and the cliffs.

-During high season, you can enjoy a glass of wine at a bar with a beach view. ☺️
+During high season you can enjoy a glass of wine at the bar overlooking the beach. ☺️

 Praia de Vale Covo in Carvoeiro